 Aroma strawberries are large and firm with great flavor, good color, and a bright sheen.
 These berries produce significant yields and are still delicious in the late-season, too.
 The plant is resistant to mildew and spider mites, and is tolerant of a range of environmental factors, making them ideal for the backyard garden.

 Camino real strawberries have a firm, dark red fruit (inside and out) with good flavor.
-The plants are smaller and more compact and are tolerant to rain.
+The plants are small and compact and are tolerant of rain.
 Camino real usually have great yields, although the fruits appear later in the season than other varieties.
 This strawberry is delicious to eat out of hand but also works well cooked or processed.

 Diamante strawberries are known for their large fruit size, exceptional fruit quality, and excellent sweet flavor.
 The firm fruits have a bright red sheen and are ideal for eating fresh or using in preserves or pies.
 Diamante strawberries are a popular choice when making chocolate covered strawberries.
 Their harvest is bountiful from the spring until the first frost.

 Earliglow strawberries are early producing (hence the name), medium-sized strawberries with fantastic flavor.
 They are considered the best flavored of all the widely grown commercial varieties and are prolific in the Northeast, mid-Atlantic, and Midwest.
 The size of the berries decreases greatly as the season progresses, making it difficult for U-pick farms to sell the later fruit.